mariocasciaro/scatter/README.md

   * `privateProfiles`
   * `admin`

 All the 3 components define some routes.
-The Scatter container allows you to write each components **as if it they were all included in a single app root, as if all the sources were actually contained in a single directory** (and not scattered across different components).
+The Scatter container allows you to write each component **as if it they were all included in a single app root, as if all the sources were actually contained in a single directory** (and not scattered across different components).

 In this examples `routes` is for Scatter a `namespace` not a physical directory, it is a **federated container of modules**.